Caging and fluid deformations in dense bidisperse suspensions

 In the limit $\xi \to 1$, both equations are equivalent; it means that if there are few large particles, caging the small ones is impossible (Fig.~\ref{fig:model}d).
 Eqs.~(\ref{eq:delta1}-\ref{eq:delta2}) together with Eq.~(\ref{eq:phicbi}) enable to compute the effect of caging on the effective volume in bidisperse suspensions.
 The local strain rate and the bulk viscosity can thence be deduced.

 Our original measure of the local strain rate \eloc consists in adding minute amounts of polymer dissolved in the liquid phase and then stretching the suspension.
 A most simple stretching experiment consists in observing the detachment of a drop (Figure~\ref{fig:strain}a and b).
 At rest, polymer chains are coiled since this conformation maximizes their entropy; above a critical rate of strain the chains unwind and stretch; this is the coil-stretch transition~\cite{de-gennes1974,smith1999single}.
 Macroscopically, the thinning of a polymer solution switches from a Newtonian to a viscoelastic regime~\cite{amarouchene2001}, through a universal transition that is only controlled by the critical macroscopic strain rate \ec~\cite{rajesh2022transition}.
 With particles (large compared to the polymer chains) in the solution, the transition occurs for a lower \ec, meaning that the polymer chains undergo higher stress~\cite{thievenaz2021a}.
 Therefore, by comparing the critical strain rate for the suspension \ec and for the polymer solution without particles \ecn, we can measure by how much particles amplify the local strain.
+Since coil-stretch transition marks the onset of significant viscoelastic behavior, the microstructure before and at the transition should not be affected by viscoelasticity.